sematext/spm-agent-docker/README.md

 First off, thanks for taking the time to contribute!

-We encourage users to open issues, because we can't test everything on all possible platforms - so please let us know if something goes wrong or if the documentation could be improved for a specific platform.
+We encourage users to open issues, because it's impossible to test everything on all platforms - so please let us know if something goes wrong or if you need enhancements.

-If you like to contribute to this repository please fork it and send us a pull request.
+If you are developer and like to contribute to this repository, please fork it and send us a pull request.

-The following section provides some background information to setup the development environment (asuuming you know already git, node.js and Docker).
+The following section provides information to setup the test environment (assuming you know already git, node.js and Docker).

 ## Building your own spm-agent-docker image